 Football: Real Madrid's Sergio Ramos tests positive for COVID-19

-MADRID: Spain and Real Madrid captain Sergio Ramos has tested positive for COVID-19, his club said on Tuesday (Apr 13).
+MADRID: Spain and Real Madrid captain Sergio Ramos faced a new setback in a season littered with injury problems when his club said on Tuesday (Apr 13) he had tested positive for COVID-19.

+Ramos has been nursing a calf injury since Apr 1 which led him to miss his side's 3-1 win over Liverpool in their Champions League quarter-final first leg and Saturday's 2-1 victory over rivals Barcelona in La Liga.

-Ramos is currently injured and had already been ruled out of Real's Champions League quarter-final second leg away to Liverpool on Wednesday.
+The central defender, 35, who underwent knee surgery in February, had already been ruled out of the second leg away to Liverpool on Wednesday and is not expected to play again until the end of the month.

+His COVID-19 infection is unlikely to halt his return to action, although it does mean he will be kept away from Real's training ground until he produces a negative test.

+Ramos has played 670 games while scoring 101 goals for Real since joining from Sevilla in 2005 but has an uncertain future with the Spanish champions as his current contract expires at the end of June.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments